lsochanowski/GoHeishaMon/README.md

 -!!!!!!!
-Latest release of rootfs image is not fully tested right now use only images from this link readme (OS Release) !!!!!!!-
+Latest release of rootfs image is not fully tested right now use only images from readme link bellow (OS Release) !!!!!!!-

 This project is to modify Panasonic CZ-TAW1 Firmware to send data from heat pump to MQTT instead of Aquarea Cloud (there is some POC work proving there is a posiblity to send data concurently to Aquarea Cloud and MQTT host using only modified CZ-TAW1 ,but it's not yet implemented in this project )